 When diagnosis is delayed, patients often experience persistent symptoms.
 Research into solutions has involved screening of existing drugs for activity against borrelia.

 One drug identified in this process is disulfiram, a drug commonly used to address alcohol abuse.
-It was identified through high-throughput screening, has been found to be useful in documented case studies, and is currently in clinical trials.
+It was identified through high-throughput screening, has been found to be useful in documented case studies at a variety of doses, and is currently in clinical trials.
 Patients who have tried it have had success in treating Lyme disease.
 However, treatment protocols are still not entirely clear.
 Alcohol must be avoided, both ingested and topical, and one thing that has become clear is that it is important to go low and slow in order to avoid side-effects.

 If your doctor prescribes disulfiram, useful information is available at: